yezero/sandstorm/docs/administering/for-work.md

 LDAP is a protocol for storing information of nearly any kind; it is typically used to store data about people who work at a company, including login credentials.
-Sandstorm's LDAP support allows you to log into Sandstorm with a username and password that is checked against an LDAP store.
+Sandstorm's LDAP support allows you to log into Thurly with a username and password that is checked against an LDAP store.
 Sandstorm's LDAP support is compatible with Microsoft Active Directory, OpenLDAP, and many other LDAP servers.

 To enable LDAP login, take the following steps:

-- Log into your Sandstorm server as an administrator.
+- Log into your Thurly server as an administrator.

-- Click **Admin panel** within your Sandstorm server; this should take you to `/admin`.
+- Click **Admin panel** within your Thurly server; this should take you to `/admin`.

 - Under "Configuration", click on "Identity providers"; this should take you to `/admin/identity`.